-Form 10-K

-- 01111 10 11 X ANNUAL REPORT PURSUANT TO SECTION 13 O R 15(d) OF THE SE CURITIES S EXCHANGE ACT OF 193 4 For the fiscal y year ended Decembe r 31, 2012 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF TH E SECURI ITIES EXCHANGE ACT O F 1934 For the transition pe eriod from to Commissi ion File Number: 0-5 51357 BUILDERS F IRSTSO URC CE, INC. (Exact name of re gistrant as specified in its chart er) Delaware 52-2084569 (State or other jurisdiction of incorporation or organization) (I. .R.S.
-EmployerIdentification n No.) 2001 Bryan Street, Suite 1600 75201 Dallas, Texas (Address of principal executive offices) 75201 (Zip Code) Registrant's teleph none number, includ (214) 880-3500 ing area co de: Securities registered pursuant to Section 12(b) of the e Act: Title of Each Class Common stock, par value \$0.01 per share ne of Exchange on Which Re SDAQ Stock Market Securities registered pu rsuant to Section 12 (g) of the A ct: None Indicate by check mark if the registrant is a well-known sea asoned issuer, as defin ed in Rule 405 of the Securities A ct.
-Ye s $\square$ No X Indicate by check mark if the registrant is not required to file e reports pursuant to S ection 13 or Section 15(d) of the A ct.
-Ye s 🗆 No X Act Indicate by check mark whether the registrant (1) has filed of 1934 during the preceding 12 months (or for such shorterect to such filing requirements for the past 90 days.
-Yes r period that the regist File Indicate by check mark whether the registrant has submitted required to be submitted and posted pursuant to Rule 405 of or such shorter period that the registrant was required to sul Regulation S-T (Sect ion 232.405 of this chapter) during cont Indicate by check mark if disclosure of delinquent filers purained, to the best of registrant's knowledge, in definitive propertion 10-K or any amendment to this Form 10-K. ; com Indicate by check mark whether the registrant is a large according.
-See the definitions of "large accelerated filer," "accelerated one): Larg e accelerated filer Accelerated fi ler X Non- accelerated filer (Do not check if a smalle er reporting company) Smaller report ing com pany Indicate by check mark whether the registrant is a shell con npany (as defined by Rule 12b-2 of the Act).
-Yes No X The aggregate market value of the registrant's common sto 0.6 million based on the closing price per share on that date as app roxima tely

-The number of shares of the registrant's common stock, par value \$0.01, outstanding as of February 27, 2013 was 96,876,244.
+FUI 'm 10-K Ø ANNUAL REPORT PUR (d) OF THE SECURITIES EXCHANGE ACT OF 1934 ended December 31, 2013 OR TRANSITION REPORT PURSUANT TO SECTION 13 O R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period (Commission File Number: 0-51357 RSTSOURCE, INC. (State or ot elaware ther jurisdiction of on or organization) 52-2084569 (I.R.S.
+Employer Identification No.) Dal Street, Suite 1600 las, Texas acipal executive offices) 75201 (Zip Code) number, including area code: 4) 880-3500 suant to Section 12(b) of the Act: of Each Class ar value \$0.01 per share Name of Exchange on Which Registered NASDAQ Stock Market LLC · · suant to Section 12(g) of the Act: None Indicate by check mark if the r egistrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ☑ Indicate by check mark if the r registrant is not required to file reports purs uant to Section 13 or Section 15(d) of the Act.
+Yes □ No ☑ uired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the pile such reports), and (2) has been subject to such filing requirements for the past 405 of Regulation S-T (Section 232.405 o y and posted on its corporate Web site, if any, every Interactive Data File required to be f this chapter) during the preceding 12 months (or for such shorter period that the regis Indicate by check mark if discl trant's knowledge, in definitive pr losure of delinquent filers pursuant to Item roxy or information statements incorporate 405 of Regulation S-K is not contained herein, and will not be contained, to the best of d by reference in Part III of this Form 10-K or any amendment to this Form 10-K. ☑ defin an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the company" in Rule 12b-2 of the Exchange Act.
+(Check one): Large e accelerated filer n-accelerated filer ☐ Smaller reporting company ☐ On not check if a smaller reporting company) Indicate by check mark whether er the registrant is a shell company (as defi ned by Rule 12b-2 of the Act).
+Yes □ No ☑ on th the registrant's common stock held by nor late of \$5.98 as reported on the NASDAQ a-affiliates of the registrant as of June 28, 2013 was approximately \$280.1 million based Stock Market LLC.
+The number of shares of the re gistrant's common stock, par value \$0.01, outstanding as of February 26, 2014 was 97,950,006.
+RPORATED BY REFERENCE and I Portions of the registrant's defined Part III of this Form 10-K. initive proxy statement for its annual meeti ng of stockholders to be held on May 2 1, 2014 are incorporated by reference into Part II

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the registrant's definitive proxy statement for its annual meeting of stockholders to be held on May 22, 2013 are incorporated by reference into Part II and Part III of this Form 10-K.